elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/new-function-syntax.md

 ```

-<p>In the above example, createSafeFunction checks if the provided code only contains digits, spaces, parentheses, or arithmetic operators.
+In the above example, createSafeFunction checks if the provided code only contains digits, spaces, parentheses, or arithmetic operators.
 If any other characters are found, an error is thrown.
-Otherwise, the function is created and returned.</p>
+Otherwise, the function is created and returned.

+---

 :::note
 Please note, the above example is very simple and the actual implementation would need to be far more robust to ensure safety in a production environment.
 It is typically recommended to avoid using new Function with user input or untrusted code.